mozilla/security/operations/aws-security-auditor/README.md

 ## Create a Trusting Account using boto

 This is not the preferred method to grant these rights.
-The cloudformation template described later is preferred.
+The cloudformation template described above is preferred.

 ```